 The proof follows by iteratively applying Theorem \ref{theorem_error} using backward induction from the last two stages to early stages.
-The idea is based on \cite{bra2002}, who prove that the type I error is equal to the nominal level $\alpha$ in an adaptive design with multiple stages by using fixed weight in (\ref{w1}).
-Theorem \ref{theorem_error} and \ref{theorem_error_multiple} could be straightforwardly generalized to accommodate a study with three active treatment groups, with proof in the Supplemental Material Section 2.
-The generalization to $m>3$ active treatment arms needs to be cautious, as the analytic proof of type I error protection needs additional conditions on the study design.
-More discussion on this generalization could be found in Section \ref{s:dis}.
-In the Section 3 of Supplemental Material, we provide the corresponding proof of using a proportional test in the context of a binary endpoint.
+The idea is based on Brannath et al, \cite{bra2002} who prove that the type I error rate is equal to the nominal level $\alpha$ in an adaptive design with multiple stages by using fixed weights in (\ref{w1}).
+Theorem \ref{theorem_error} and \ref{theorem_error_multiple} can be straightforwardly generalized to accommodate a study with three active treatment groups, with proof in the Supplemental Materials Section 2.
+The generalization to $m>3$ active treatment groups needs to be cautious, as the analytic proof of type I error protection needs additional conditions on the study design.
+More discussion on this generalization is provided in Section \ref{s:dis}.
+In Section 3 of the Supplemental Materials, we illustrate a corresponding theorem of using the proportional test in the context of a binary endpoint.

-The proof of error rate protection in pairwise comparison could be generalized to other intersection hypotheses as well.
-Therefore, by applying proper multiple testing procedures, for example the single-step Dunnett test \citep{dun1955} based on the closure principle \citep{mar1976}, it is sufficient to protect the one-sided familywise error rate at $\alpha$ in the strong sense.
+The error rate protection in pairwise comparison can be generalized to other intersection hypotheses as well.
+Therefore, by applying proper multiple testing procedures, for example the Bonferroni test based on the closure principle, \citep{bre2016} it is sufficient to protect the one-sided FWER at $\alpha$ in the strong sense.